microsoft/graphrag/docsite/posts/config/init.md

 date: 2023-01-03
 ---

 To start using GraphRAG, you need to configure the system.
 The `init` command is the easiest way to get started.
 It will create a `.env` and `settings.yaml` files in the specified directory with the necessary configuration settings.
-It will also eject the default LLM prompts used by GraphRAG.
+It will also output the default LLM prompts used by GraphRAG.

 ## Usage